In This Life (Collin Raye album)

 In This Life is the second studio album by American country music artist Collin Raye.
 Its title track was Raye's second song to reach Number One.
 "That Was a River", "Somebody Else's Moon" and "I Want You Bad (And That Ain't Good)" were also released as singles.
-"Big River" is a cover of a Johnny Cash song, while "Let It Be Me" is a cover of a pop standard originally recorded by Betty Everett and Jerry Butler.
+"Big River" is a cover of a Johnny Cash song, while "Let It Be Me" is a cover of a song popularized by the Everly Brothers.